Torrechiara Castle: History

 The castle was built as a defensive fortification and as a noble residence for de Rossi's mistress, Bianca Pellegrini d'Arluno.
-Bianca died in Torrechiara after around the year 1480.
+Bianca died in Torrechiara around the year 1480.
 Pier Maria retired to Torrechiara in 1482, where he died later that year.
 They were both buried in the castle, in the Oratory of San Nicomede in the north-east tower.

-The castle changed hands many times over the centuries until it was declared a national monument in 1911. and the following year it was purchased, unfurnished, by the Italian State, which opened it to the public.
+The castle changed hands many times over the centuries until it was declared a national monument in 1911.
+The following year, it was purchased, unfurnished, by the Italian State, which opened it to the public.

 A moderate earthquake of about 5.2 magnitude struck the region on December 23, 2008, causing significant damage to the castle, in particular to the external walls of the tower of San Nicomede, and to the battlement.
 Some of the rooms were closed to the public for structural renovations, completed in 2009.
 The oratory of San Nicomede was renovated on the ground level, where the collapsed roof slab had been rebuilt in the early 19th-century.
 On the main floor of the castle, the original Sala della Sera was rebuilt and restored, then placed at the end of the row of the Aurora, Meriggio and Vespro rooms.
 The castle reopened in July 2014.